This Team Traveled The Globe To Kick Off Target’s New Sustainable Cotton Sourcing Goal

-MINNEAPOLIS, Minn. — October 4, 2017 —It’s been nearly a year since Target announced its commitments around responsible sourcing and sustainable products, and since then, we’ve shared a closer look at our goals and progress in several areas, including forest products, chemicals, packaging, and eliminating forced labor.
-We’ve also reported some initial results in our latest corporate responsibility report.
+MINNEAPOLIS, Minn. — October 4, 2017 —It’s been nearly a year since Target announced its commitments around responsible sourcing and sustainable products, and since then, the company has shared a closer look at its goals and progress in several areas, including forest products, chemicals, packaging, and eliminating forced labor.
+It also reported some initial results in Target’s latest corporate responsibility report.

-Today, we’re taking our next step forward—setting a goal to source 100% sustainable cotton by 2022 for our owned and exclusive national brands in apparel, home and essentials, and introducing a new policy to help guide the way.
+Today, the company is taking its next step forward — setting a goal to source 100-percent sustainable cotton by 2022 for its owned and exclusive national brands in apparel, home and essentials, and introducing a new policy to help guide the way.

 Why the focus on cotton?
 It’s a big deal for Target’s business.
-Cotton is used in many of our products, and we’re one of the largest users in the U.S. And while cotton farming plays a major role in the economic well-being of communities around the world, the supply chain is notoriously complex.
-So we hope to use our size, scale and influence to help the cotton industry tackle some major environmental and social challenges, while growing our investment in transparent and traceable sources.
+Cotton is used in many of its products, and the company is one of the largest users in the United States.
+And while cotton farming plays a major role in the economic well-being of communities around the world, the supply chain is notoriously complex.
+So Target hopes to use its size, scale and influence to help the cotton industry tackle some major environmental and social challenges, while growing its investment in transparent and traceable sources.

 It’s going to be a big job—and the tricky part is, there’s no industry standard definition for “sustainable cotton” yet.
-So we’ve formed our definition around a few important pillars: To us, sustainable production uses water and chemicals as efficiently as possible, with methods that support soil health, and promotes ethical working conditions.
+So Target has formed its definition around a few important pillars: To Target, sustainable production uses water and chemicals as efficiently as possible, with methods that support soil health, and promotes ethical working conditions.

-To land on that definition, our teams had to dig in and learn as much as they could about how cotton is grown around the world.
-That’s what Lalit Toshniwal, a principal fabric engineer on our product design team, and his colleagues have been doing over the past few years.
-We sat down with him to hear more about it.
+To land on that definition, Target teams had to dig in and learn as much as they could about how cotton is grown around the world.
+That’s what Lalit Toshniwal, a principal fabric engineer on Target’s product design team, and his colleagues have been doing over the past few years.
+Toshniwal shared some insight on the team’s learning experience.

 Tell us about your travels.
 What have you learned on your trips?